HDO-PRO/HDO-Pro/README.md

 <br>

-* HDO PRO is an independent community project and is **not affiliated with the original HDO Box project**.
+* HDO PRO is an independent community project and is **not affiliated with, endorsed by, sponsored by, or connected to the original HDO Box project**.
-* Access to HDO PRO downloads, archives, and community features may require joining the community or receiving access.
+* Access to HDO PRO downloads, archives, community content, and special features may require joining the community or receiving access.
-* If HDO PRO resources are unavailable, the official HDO Box links above may still be available for users interested in the original project.
+* If HDO PRO downloads or resources are unavailable, the official HDO Box links above may still be available for users interested in the original project.

 </details>